Inari, Konkon, Koi Iroha: Gods

 The head goddess of the sun who watches over Inari, making sure she can control her powers.
 She is the God of Sun who keep the sun shone everyday on human's world.
-She used to complain about it, but it's later shown that she actually got some day-offs, like on Winter season.
+She used to complain about it, but it's later shown that she actually got some days off, like on Winter season.
 First appearing to be rude and to hate humans, she actually did care for humans.